LCHansson/LCHansson.github.io/_posts/2014-11-02-Examining-Data-With-Base-R.md

 ## Aggregation

 Many insights can be gained from aggregation of data.
-Especially when dealing with data that comprises both categorical variables and measurement variables the analyst can often learn much from aggregating data in different fashions.
+Especially when dealing with data that comprises both categorical variables (a.k.a. background variables) and measurement variables (i.e. outcomes) the analyst can often learn much from aggregating data in different fashions.
 Unsurprisingly, `aggregate()` is the function you'll need most of the time.
-It makes extensive use of R's `formula()` interface (the `~` symbol).
-This is a slightly more complex way of looking at data, but can be a very efficient tool to gain slightly more complex insights on any significant in-data differences and which variables are potential predictors and which might be outcomes.
+It makes extensive use of R's `formula()` interface (activated by the `~` operator).
+This is a slightly more complex way of looking at data, but can be a very efficient tool to gain more advanced insights, e.g. about any significant within-data differences or which variables are potential predictors and which might be outcomes.

 {% highlight r %}